matrosov-nikita/cordova-plugin-device-orientation/README.md

 ### Android Quirks

 - The `trueHeading` property is not supported, but reports the same value as `magneticHeading`.
+For some Samsung devices this property can take only a few values: 0  - down (or horizontal), 90 - left, 180 - up, 270 - right.

 - The `headingAccuracy` property is always 0 because there is no difference between the `magneticHeading` and `trueHeading`.